 Arizona Diamondbacks- Jon Duplantier RHP- Duplantier spent the 2018 season in Double-A Jackson where he pitched in 14 games.
 In those 14 games, he managed just over a strikout per inning with 68 punch outs in 67 innings pitched.
 He also managed to post a 2.69 ERA in those 14 starts.
 With the way he pitched at Jackson I could envision him starting the season with Triple-A Reno.
 If he dominates Triple-A like he did in Double-A I am sure the Diamondbacks would love to have him up with the big league club.

 Colorado Rockies- Brendan Rodgers SS- Rodgers was taken with the 3rd overall pick in the 2015 draft behind guys like Dansby Swanson and Alex Bregman.
-He spent the majority of his season with Double-A Hartford where he had a .275 batting average and launched 17 home runs.
+He spent the majority of his season with Double-A Hartford.
+There he had a .275 batting average and launched 17 home runs.
 He earned himself a promotion to Triple-A and the few weeks he spent there can be chalked up as a learning experience.
-Rodgers is still a top 10 prospect in baseball and will definitely get a boost for playing half his games at Coors Field.
+Rodgers is still a top 10 prospect in baseball.
+He will definitely get a boost for playing half his games at Coors Field.
 Rodgers might have a chance to crack the opening day roster depending on the severity of Trevor Story’s injury.
 Regardless if Story is healthy or not I would be shocked if Rodgers is not wearing a Rockies uniform sometime next season.

 San Francisco Giants- Aramis Garcia C/1B- The Giants don’t have many prospects that are near big league ready.
 Garcia, however, has 10 games under his belt with the Giants this season.
 In those 10 games, he’s collected 10 hits in 30 at-bats with 3 home runs.
 Not too shabby.
 He spent the year between Double-A and Triple-A where his numbers didn’t look that promising.
 He is progressing into becoming a better catcher defensively and based on what he has shown so far this year he might have earned himself another go with the Giants next season.